 Originally started as the Kids’ Chalk Art Project, then renamed Re-Enchanting the World Through Art, and now named Drawing on Earth, the newly federally recognized nonprofit has obtained 501(c)3 tax exempt status.

-There current project is a 5 year Global Illustrated Story where large youth and community chalk drawings are created around the world that will eventually tell one story.
+A long term project project is a Global Illustrated Story where large youth and community chalk drawings are created around the world that will eventually tell one story.
 This is an attempt to set another world record.
 The first chapter of the story began in late 2009 in Caracas Venezuela, the projects title was called Creative Growth, it may be the theme of the entire story – growing creativity.
 We are actively seeking international connections, if you know of any, please contact us.
 See photographs, video.

 Drawing on Earth is reaching out to public and private schools, colleges, corporations, prisons, juvenile halls, and museums around the world.
 Connecting people through the creative process to themselves and to the world.
 We offer 3D Master Chalk Drawing / Street Painting Classes for professional artist, teachers, and community art activists.